philarevalo/PopCOGenT/src/PopCOGenT/README.md

 # Important warnings

 PopCOGenT produces a lot of pairwise genome alignments.
-These are on the order of 10MB in size.
+These are on the order of 10MB in size, so please use the `discard_alignments` option if you wish to save space.

 # Input
 A directory of genomes to cluster in fasta format.